stonecode-cyber/My-Cybersecurity-Journey/README.md

 ## 🎓 Educational & Professional Background

 - 🎓 Background in **Education**, specialized in Biology, with extensive experience as a teacher, mentor, and program coordinator, focused on knowledge transfer, learning development, and capacity building.
-- 📘 Completed: **Google Cybersecurity Professional Certificate**, where I gained practical, hands-on experience in:
+- 📘 Completed:CompTIA and  Google Cybersecurity Professional Certificate**, where I gained practical, hands-on experience in:
   - Security risk management and incident response
   - Network and systems security fundamentals
   - Tools like **Wireshark**, **Nmap**, and **SIEM platforms**